 This guide outlines the Toucan process to make network tokenization more accessible:

-- Authentication with Toucan
+- Authenticating with Toucan

 - Provisioning a token from a primary account number (PAN)